Mr. Nobody (film): Plot

-Nemo moves with his mother to Montreal.
-When he is a rebellious teenager, a new girl, Anna, comes to his school, and he is immediately smitten.
-One day at the beach, Anna asks if Nemo would like to swim with her and her friends.
-He insults her friends and they hardly see each other again.
+Nemo and his mother move to Montreal.
+When he is a teenager he is attracted to Anna.
+At the beach, Anna asks Nemo to swim with her and her friends.
+He insults her friends, and they hardly see each other again.

-In an alternate timeline, Nemo admits to Anna that he cannot swim, and the two spend time together.
-Nemo learns that Anna is the daughter of his mother's new boyfriend, and then husband, Harry, and the stepsiblings begin an affair, pledging their lives to one another.
-When Harry and Nemo's mother get divorced, Anna goes to New York with her father, and the teenagers lose touch.
-Years later, Nemo, who still hopes to someday see Anna again, works as a pool cleaner.
-One day, he and Anna pass at a train station and the pair immediately recognize each other.
-After a passionate reunion, Anna announces she is not ready to immediately resume the relationship.
-She gives Nemo her number and asks him to call her in two days and meet at a lighthouse in a local park, but he loses her phone number when a sudden downpour makes her note illegible.
+In an alternate timeline, Nemo admits to Anna that he cannot swim, and they spend time together.
+Anna's father Harry marries Nemo's mother, and the step-siblings begin an affair, pledging their lives to one another.
+Harry and Nemo's mother divorce, and Anna goes to New York with her father.
+The teenagers lose touch.
+Years later, Nemo and Anna pass at a train station and immediately recognize each other.
+After a passionate reunion, Anna says she is not ready for a relationship.
+She asks Nemo to call her and meet at a lighthouse, but he loses her number.
 Nemo waits at the lighthouse every day, but Anna does not come.

-In one possible life, Anna and Nemo are married with children.
-Nemo works at a television studio narrating educational videos.
-One evening, while returning home, he hits a bird, loses control of his car, plummets into a lake, and drowns.
+In another timeline, Anna and Nemo are married with children.
+He works at a television studio.
+Driving home he loses control of his car, plummets into a lake, and drowns.